Saturday, September 24, 2016

 Questions of etymology.
 The other is the point here.

 There were few here in fact with whom one could let fly unrestrainedly.
-One thing to look forward to back in Oz, not to mention the rocky heights on the other continent.
+One thing to look forward to back in OZ, not to mention the rocky heights on the other continent.

 No comments: